wenwei202/terngrad/README.md

 export DATA_PATH="${HOME}/dataset/cifar10-data/" # the directory of database python download_and_convert_data.py --dataset_name cifar10 --dataset_dir ${DATA_PATH}

+# Instead of putting all training examples in one tfrecord file, we can split them by enabling --shard
+# This is useful for distributed training by date parallelsim, where we should split data across nodes
 # Generate train-xxxxx-of-xxxxx (1000 shards in default) and test-00000-of-00001 tfrecord shards
 export DATA_PATH="${HOME}/dataset/cifar10-shard-data/" # the directory of database python download_and_convert_data.py \